balaji-koneru-13970/analytics-mcp-server/README.md

   </tbody>
 </table>

 ### 3. Integrate with MCP Hosts

-Zoho Analytics MCP Server can be integrated with any AI agent/tools that supports a MCP Server.
+Zoho Analytics MCP Server can be integrated with any MCP host.
+Below are some sample integrations that demonstrate how this can be done.

-**Claude Desktop Configuration**
+#### Claude Desktop Configuration
 To configure the Zoho Analytics MCP server with Claude Desktop, add the following configuration to your Claude settings:
 1. Install [Claude Desktop](https://claude.ai/download) in your system.
-2. Open the Claude Desktop application and navigate to Settings > Developer tab.
+2. Open the Claude Desktop application and navigate to **Settings > Developer** tab.
-3. Click Edit Config to configure (claude_desktop_config.json) with your MCP server details.
+3. Click **Edit Config** to configure *(claude_desktop_config.json)* with your MCP server details.

 ```json
 {